smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus/index.md

 ![Choice Set with duplicate names](assets/Choice_cell_duplicate_names.png)

 ## Using RPCs
-If you don't want to use the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE, javascript]`ScreenManager`!@, you can do this manually using the `Choice`, `CreateInteractionChoiceSet`.
+If you don't want to use the @![iOS]`SDLScreenManager`!@@![android, javaSE, javaEE,javascript]`ScreenManager`!@, you can do this manually using the `Choice`, `CreateInteractionChoiceSet`, and `PerformInteraction`.
 You will need to create `Choice`s, bundle them into `CreateInteractionChoiceSet`s.
 As this is no longer a recommended course of action, we will leave it to you to figure out how to manually do it.

+Note that if you do manually create a `PerformInteraction` and want to set a cancel id, the @![iOS]`SDLScreenManager`!@ @![android, javaSE, javaEE, javascript]`ScreenManager`!@ takes cancel ids 0 - 10000.
+Any cancel id you set must be outside of that range.